Left or Right Side? Self-understanding vs Self-deception: An introduction to the “Conscience Chart,” Part I.

 (Xenophon, Memorabilia, 4.2.24-25).

-In this short excerpt, we see that even with all his brazen confidence Euthydemus even admits that if he doesn’t know himself then he can’t really know anything else.
-And with this his admission of this critical importance of self-knowledge being a starting point, Socrates then guides him into greater understanding .
+In this short excerpt, we see that even with all his brazen confidence Euthydemus nevertheless admits that if he does not know himself…then he can’t really know anything else.
+And with this admission of the critical importance of self-knowledge as a starting point, Socrates then guides him into greater understanding.

-And though we won’t examine them here, we could highlight this theme in further dialogues of another of Socrates’ students, Plato, ranging from the Phaedrus, 229e-230a to the Apology, 21d-22a to Protagoras, 343b, etc.
+(And though we won’t examine them here, we could highlight this theme in further dialogues of another of Socrates’ more famous student, Plato, ranging from the Phaedrus, 229e-230a to the Apology, 21d-22a to Protagoras, 343b, etc., etc.)

 Moving forward, however, in this conversation with Euthydemus, Socrates next warns of the great evil that comes from self-deception.